meshh-global/boxmot/tracking/README.md

 For more details and the complete implementation, you can refer to the parent repository: [boxmot](https://github.com/mikel-brostrom/boxmot)

-To use the tracking script:
+To use the tracking pipeline locally (this requires a video source at /dev/video0)

 1. Navigate to the directory containing the `track.py` file.
 2. Run the script with the following command: